nus-cs2113-AY2021S1/tp/docs/team/yuen-sihao.md

 about the book.
 This will help users to be able to recommend books to their friends and fellow book readers easily.

 **Highlights:**
-One design thought with the user in mind would be that the ratings are sorted according to their rating score when listed, with the highest rating at the top.
-This is because users would usually recommend the books they like best, and this reduces the amount of scrolling needed to be done by the user.
+The ratings are sorted according to their rating score when listed, with the highest rating at the top.
+This is to reduce the amount users need to scroll as they would often want to view the ratings of books that they like, rather than those with lower ratings.

 ### Contributions to documentation:
 * I contributed to the parts of the UG that describe and explain the Rating System for books feature.